Sentiment-Aware Stock Price Prediction with Transformer and LLM-Generated Formulaic Alpha: Methodology

 Technical indicators are calculated using the pandas-ta library.
 Technical indicators are mathematical calculations based on stock price, volume, or open interest.
 They are widely used by traders to identify market trends and predict future price movements.
 Table~\ref{tab:technical_indicators} shows the technical indicators used in this study.
 The \textbf{Simple Moving Average (SMA)} smooths out short-term price movements by taking the average closing price over a fixed number of days.
 It helps identify basic trends over time.
 The \textbf{Exponential Moving Average (EMA)} gives more weight to recent prices, making it respond faster to new market changes than the SMA. \textbf{Momentum} shows how quickly the price is changing by comparing the current price to a price from a few days ago.
 It signals the strength of a price move.
 The \textbf{Relative Strength Index (RSI)} measures how fast and strong price changes are, helping spot if a stock is overbought or oversold.
 The \textbf{Moving Average Convergence Divergence (MACD)} tracks the difference between two EMAs.
 It highlights shifts in trend strength and direction. \textbf{Bollinger Bands} set upper and lower limits around a moving average.
 When prices move outside the bands, it may suggest high volatility or a reversal. \textbf{On-Balance Volume (OBV)} adds or subtracts trading volume based on price direction.
 It shows how volume supports or contradicts price moves.

 In addition to stock data, daily news articles related to the five companies as well as their related companies are downloaded from websites such as Yahoo News using the Financial News Feed and Stock News Sentiment Data API\footnote{https://eodhd.com/financial-apis/stock-market-financial-news-api}.
+All news is in English.
 Based on our previous study, related companies are defined as those that appear frequently in news articles about the five target companies~\cite{chen2025sentiment}.
 For example, BYD appears in Toyota’s news articles over one hundred times, suggesting a connection between the two companies.
 The news articles help capture market sentiment, which can have an important impact on stock prices.
 Previously, we used NER to extract entity names from news articles related to the target companies, based on their frequency of appearance.
 All identified listed companies were then ranked from highest to lowest frequency, and for each target company, the top ten most frequently co-mentioned companies were selected as related companies.
+The Python library spaCy is used to perform NER.
+Figure~\ref{fig:ner_cooccurrence} demonstrates the whole process of the related company selection.
 Table~\ref{tab: Related Firms} shows the target companies and their corresponding related companies.
+Furthermore, the related companies were extracted using the whole news dataset.
+However, the extraction step is performed once and produces a fixed set of related companies that is independent of the model training and prediction process.
+During training and testing, the model only uses news and price information from the corresponding time periods, and no test-period news content is used to update model parameters or input features.
+As a result, future information is not exploited in the predictive task.
+Figure~\ref{fig:no_leakage} shows the related company extraction and model training procedure.

 In this study, the extracted related companies will be further analyzed by the LLM to identify the most influential ones that have a strong connection with stock movement.
 The company selected by the LLM will then be incorporated into the formulaic alphas.